SDL-Hercules-390/hyperion/readme/README.ECPSVM.md

 NOTE: ecpsvm disable does NOT entirely disable all CP ASSISTS.
 If it did (i.e. generate a program interrupt whenever a E6xx instruction is invoked) VM would abend immediately.
 Rather, omit the ECPSVM statement altogether from the configuration file.

-To determine the feature names, type "ecpsvm enable ALL".
+To determine the feature names, type `ecpsvm enable ALL`.
 All of the enabled features will then be listed.

 The ecpsvm command is NOT case sensitive.

 ## Determining if the assist is used by VM
 Use the 2 following CLASS A commands:

-  CP QUERY CPASSIST
+`CP QUERY CPASSIST`

-  CP QUERY SASSIST
+`CP QUERY SASSIST`

-Both queries should return 'ON'.
+Both queries should return `ON`.

 Also use the following CLASS G Command:

-  CP QUERY SET
+`CP QUERY SET`

 2nd line should indicate:

-  ASSIST ON SVC TMR
+`ASSIST ON SVC TMR`

 ## Technical information
 The CP Assists provides the VM System Control Program (SCP) with various microcoded instructions to shorten the supervisor pathlength.
 All microcoded instructions are privileged instructions and have an opcode of E6xx.
 They are native representation of what the SCP would do in a similar case.
 For all cases where the assist is not able to correctly assist the SCP, the E6xx instructions resolve to a no-op, thus leaving the responsibility of the task to the original CP code.